How to set up an EMI options scheme

 In 2023, the government announced changes to the EMI scheme.
 They proposed an extension on the time limit for notifying the grant (the awarding) of EMI options, to allow for more time.

-Currently, companies have 92 days to submit an initial notification to HMRC about EMI grants.
-However, for grants from 6 April 2024 onwards, companies will have till 6 July following the end of the tax year.
+Until recently, companies had 92 days to submit an initial notification to HMRC about EMI grants.
+However, as of 6 April 2024, companies have till the end of the tax year (so in this case, 6 July 2025).

 The aim?
 To simplify processes for businesses - particularly SMEs, who, according to HMRC, have 45,000 individuals receiving EMI options annually.
 This extension aims to reduce instances of late notifications and the disqualification of EMI options.